kartik0603/NetFlix_Backend/README.md

 MongoDB with Mongoose
 bcrypt for password hashing
 JWT for authentication
-dotenv for environment variable management
+dotenv for environment variable management.